9 of the world's best private ski resorts

 The genius is in the policy of guided groups only from December to March (Thursday-Sunday), which limits the number of visitors.

-If that's still not exclusive enough, you can book the whole mountain, from $14,900 per day.
+If that's still not exclusive enough, you can book the whole mountain starting at $9,990 per day.

 The ski area rises from 10,400 feet to 12,300 feet, and the mustard keen can hike beyond that to a peak of 13,487 feet for some of the highest skiing in North America.